-If you’re moving long distance, check that each estimates has roughly the same mileage and are for the correct destinations.
-For local moves, check that time estimates and number of crew are about the same; fewer crew means your move will take longer and potentially cost more.
+If you’re moving long distance, check that each estimate has roughly the same mileage and are for the correct destinations.
+For local moves, check that time estimates and number of crew are about the same; fewer crew members means your move will take longer and potentially cost more.
 If you see discrepancies, call and clarify with the moving company.

 Next steps in the estimate

 Begin with the lowest estimate.
 If it’s significantly lower, figure out if anything is missing.
 Does it seem like a low-ball estimate that’s too good to be true?
 If items like furniture disassembly and assembly, packing supplies and storage aren’t included, you may get sticker shock on moving day.

 Move on to the highest estimate.
 What have they included that the others haven’t?
 Take into account extra crew, days in storage, and mileage, and see if those rates are in line with your other estimates.
 If so, are they including service upgrades that would make sense for your move?